How to Fix "The Remote Computer Requires Network Level Authentication" - Qiling

 run group policy editor

 Step 2.
-In the Local Group Policy Editor, open "Computer Configuration," followed by "Administrative Templates."
+In the Local Group Policy Editor, open "Computer Configuration," followed by "Administrative Templates," to make changes to the computer's settings.

 computer configuration

 Step 3.
-Now, locate "Windows Components" on the right window, and select "Remote Desktop Services."
+To access the Remote Desktop Services, go to the "Windows Components" section on the right-hand window, select "Remote Desktop Services" from the list.

 windows components